 On August 15 the contractor to do the suction harvesting at the cove emailed he was free to come to the lake and start the next day, Our President decided with only one days notice we had no way to assemble the necessary team in time and since the protective temporary closure was still pending it would be too risky to proceed.
 On her last visit to the lake, Ann Bove had not seen any Milfoil regrowth in the test patches and was pleased to see the good native plants were moving back in to repopulate the bottom.
 Suction harvesting would probably not be necessary.

-On August 17, our diver found 17 small Milfoil plants at a new site, the plants were a few inches high, clustered together, close to shore and in an area with no recreation disturbance so only 1 buoy was needed.
+On August 17, our diver found a new site of Milfoil a few feet from the shoreline with 17 small plants, only a few inches tall and clustered together in a small area with no recreation disturbance so only 1 buoy was needed.

 By the end of August the petition decision was long overdue from bureaucratic delays and we were now past the time period of peak growth for aquatic plants and it was far too late for a closure to make any effective difference.
 The State had not returned to check for Milfoil growth under the mats.
 We were discouraged to find 5 more new sites of Milfoil around the lake.
 Our battle of spread prevention was still waging.
 Shadow Lake now had a total of 20 Milfoil sites.